Piecewise Deterministic Markov Processes and their invariant measures: Introduction

 where $\Xi$ is a smooth vector field of $\rset^{2d}$, $\lambda : \rset^{2d} \to \rset_+$ and $K$ is a non-local collision operator.

 The relevance of the present work emerged while writing the companion paper \cite{DurmusGuillinMonmarche:bouncy}, concerned with the geometric ergodicity of the Bouncy Particle Sampler (BPS) \cite{Doucet2015}, an MCMC algorithm which, given a target distribution $\pi$ on $\rset^d$, introduces a PDMP for which $\pi$ is invariant.
-In order to make rigorous several arguments in \cite{DurmusGuillinMonmarche:bouncy}, technical lemmas had to be established, in particular to cope with the fact that Markov semi-groups associated to PDMP lack the regularity properties of (hypo-)elliptic diffusions, and thus implies additional difficulties and technicalities.
-These results, of interest in a more general framework, are gathered here with the hope that it will set a framework where for example verification of the invariance of a measure becomes a mere calculus via the generator (as for diffusion).
-The BPS is used as a recurrent example.
+In order to make rigorous several arguments in \cite{DurmusGuillinMonmarche:bouncy}, technical lemmas had to be established, in particular to cope with the fact that Markov semi-groups associated to PDMP lack the regularity properties of (hypo-)elliptic diffusions, which yields additional difficulties and technicalities.
+These results, of interest in a more general framework, are gathered here with the hope that it will set a framework where for example verification of the invariance of a measure becomes a mere calculus via the generator (as it is the case for diffusion processes under mild assumptions).
+To illustrate our results, BPS is used as a recurrent example.